What and Where You'll Teach

 - 77 percent got one of their highly preferred regions

-- 97 percent got one of their preferred regions
+- 96 percent got one of their preferred (or highly preferred) regions

 The likelihood of being assigned any one of your preferred regions depends on several factors, such as: